 - After completion of Steps 1 and 2, your Teen can obtain a Missouri Under-21 Full Driver’s License

-Is My Teen Eligible for a Missouri Learner’s Permit?
+When Are Missourians Eligible to Obtain a Missouri Learner’s Permit?

-What Step(s) Need to be Taken for My Teen to Obtain a Missouri Learner’s Permit?
+What Step(s) Need to be Taken to Obtain a Missouri Learner’s Permit?

 - A Vision Test.

 - A Road Signs Exam.

 - NOTE: A parent or legal guardian must accompany the teen to the license office to sign a permission statement.